hed-standard/hed-specification/docs/source/Appendix_A.md

 The file is found in [**library_schemas/testlib/hedwiki**](https://github.com/hed-standard/hed-schemas/tree/main/library_schemas/testlib/hedwiki) directory of the [**hed-schemas**](https://github.com/hed-standard/hed-schemas) GitHub repository.

-A warning is generated when unknown header-line attributes are translated as attributes of the `HED` line during `.mediawiki` file validation.
+A warning is generated when unknown header attributes are translated as attributes of the `HED` line during `.mediawiki` file validation.

 ### A.2.3.
-The prologue and epilogue
+Mediawiki prologue and epilogue

-The prologue is an optional paragraph of text appearing after the *header-line*.
+The prologue is an optional paragraph of text appearing after the *header*.
 The prologue is used by tools for help and display purposes.

 Early versions of HED use the prologue section to record a CHANGE_LOG as well as